 In June 2011, the FASB issued guidance that requires companies to present net income and other comprehensive income in one continuous statement or in two separate but consecutive statements.
 The new guidance eliminates the current option to report other comprehensive income and its components in the statement of shareholders' equity.
 In addition, in December 2011, the FASB issued guidance that defers the requirement to present components of reclassifications of other comprehensive income on the face of the income statement.
 This guidance will be applied retrospectively and will be effective for our interim and annual reporting periods beginning after December 15, 2011.
-We expect to add new primary consolidated statements of other comprehensive income to our filings when applicable.
+We expect to add new primary consolidated statements of other comprehensive income which will immediately follow our consolidated statements of income to our filings when applicable.